kof/diff-renderer/readme.md

 1. It accepts a snapshot of your state in html or json format.
 You can use any template engine or none.
 1. It calculates the difference to the cached state of the dom.
 1. Intelligently renders the difference by only modifying/adding/removing nodes it has to.
-1. It reuses DOM elements.
+1. It always reuses DOM elements.

 ## Gotchas